Namacpacan Church

-The church building was declared a National Cultural Treasure by the National Museum of the Philippines.
+The church was declared a National Cultural Treasure by the National Museum of the Philippines.

 History

 Since 1587, Namacpacan was a visita of Purao (presently known as Balaoan).
 In November 25, 1690, the town was founded and a parish under the advocacy of Saint Catherine of Alexandria was canonically erected.
 The first church of Namacpacan was built under the supervision of Father Mateo Bustillos, the parish priest from 1695 to 1697.
 The original site of the church was in Darigayos, a barrio of Namacpacan and was transferred in 1741 to its present site.
 The image of the Our Lady of Namacpacan was enshrined in the church in 1871.

 The church was reinforced with masonry and galvanized iron roof.
 It was heavily destroyed by an earthquake in 1854.
 Through the efforts of Father Marcelino Ceballes, the church was restored and the convent was widened in 1876.

+Architecture

 Like other Philippine churches built in earthquake-prone areas, Namacpacan Church is classified as an Earthquake Baroque church with thick walls and buttresses connected to a brick exterior stairway of different designs and shapes.
 A ceremonial archway or capilla possa can be found at the church's entrance.
 Its 1872 white and yellow facade falls under the Baroque style with the presence of rounded pediments.
 Three sets of two pairs of engaged columns and two sets of single columns along with twin belfries adorning the façade.
 A wooden altar, Spanish-era stone pulpit and a wood relief of the Baptism of Christ, probably polychromed, can be found inside the church.

 Its convento is now used as a school.